 BEST WESTERN PLUS Charter House Hotel Downtown Winnipeg

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Winnipeg.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Winnipeg.
 Chase the links to explore the local region even more.

 Alabama | Alaska | Arizona | Arkansas | California | Colorado | Connecticut | Delaware | Florida | Georgia | Hawaii | Idaho | Illinois | Indiana | Iowa | Kansas | Kentucky | Louisiana | Maine | Maryland | Massachusetts | Michigan | Minnesota | Mississippi | Missouri | Montana | Nebraska | Nevada | New Hampshire | New Jersey | New Mexico | New York | North Carolina | North Dakota | Ohio | Oklahoma | Oregon | Pennsylvania | Rhode Island | South Carolina | South Dakota | Tennessee | Texas | Utah | Vermont | Virginia | Washington | Washington D.C. | West Virginia | Wisconsin | Wyoming